Dismounted/MustacheCake/README.md

 So for the `bar` action in `FooController`, create `bar.mustache` in `app/View/Foo`.

 MustacheCake tries to be smart: any template with the extension `.ctp` will be rendered by the default Cake View class.
+This allows you to gradually migrate across to Mustache.

 ### Partials ###